- Doing Town Business

 Note that the following work does not require a building permit:

 - Repair of minor water leaks that do not involve the reduction or extension of structural, mechanical, plumbing, or electrical systems.
+Alteration to the water supply lines or DWV systems requires a permit.

 Due to structures throughout the Town of Fort Myers Beach being located in the special flood hazard area, the FEMA “50% Rule” for substantial improvement or substantial damage will continue to be enforced during plan review.
 Please consult with your design professional to determine whether this rule will impact the design of your construction project.